orbitdb/field-manual/01_Tutorial/01_Basics.md

 - OrbitDB is a distributed database layer which stores its raw data in IPFS
 - Both IPFS and OrbitDB work offline and online
-- OrbitDB instances have an _ID_ which is the same as the underling IPFS node's ID.
+- OrbitDB instances have an _ID_ which is the same as the underlying IPFS node's ID.
-- OrbitDB instances create databases, which have unique _addresses_
+- OrbitDB instances create databases which have unique _addresses_
 - Basic access rights to OrbitDB databases are managed using access control lists (or ACLs), based on the ID of the IPFS node performing the requests on the database
 - OrbitDB database addresses are hashes of the database's ACL, its type, and its name.
 - Since OrbitDB and IPFS are written in JavaScript, it is possible to build isomorphic applications that run in the browser  and in node.js